-Writer, Director, and award-winning Producer Robbie Watson has been a contributing editor and cover story writer for Mann About Town and Mann on The Street magazines, where she has profiled prominent New Yorkers including First Lady of NYC, Diana Taylor; co-founder of Liz Claiborne, Inc., Jerome Chazen; and Pulitzer Prize Nominee Joel Thome.
-She also writes inspirational profiles about the unsung hero, in addition to original creative non-fiction works.
-She has been a public speaker at the Points of Light Foundation National Conference, the Yale Public Library, as well as at domestic abuse centers regionally.
-She recently co-authored the biography of a prominent NYC business family.
-The book is scheduled for publication in 2016.
+Writer, Director, award-winning Producer, and Mississippi native Robbie Watson began writing professionally in NYC as a contributing editor and cover story writer for Mann About Town and Mann on The Street magazines, where she profiled prominent New Yorkers including First Lady of NYC, Diana Taylor; co-founder of Liz Claiborne, Inc., Jerome Chazen; and Pulitzer Prize Nominee Joel Thome.
+She has been a public speaker at the Points of Light Foundation National Conference, the Yale Public Library, as well as at domestic abuse centers.

-She conceptualized and produced the Survival Series, as well as the Circle of Hope project, to benefit domestic violence shelters in the greater NYC area.
-She received national recognition from USA Today and the Points of Light Foundation, where she was honored as one of ten outstanding Americans for innovative community service and outstanding volunteerism in conjunction with these projects.
+She conceptualized and co-produced the Off Broadway project, Survival Series, as well as the Circle of Hope project, to benefit domestic violence shelters in the greater NYC area.
+She received national recognition from USA Today and the Points of Light Foundation, where she was honored as one of ten outstanding Americans for innovative community service and outstanding volunteerism in conjunction with these projects and advocacy work.
 She is a recipient of the National Good Hands Award, The Violence Intervention Program’s Award for outstanding producing, and the Violence Intervention Program’s Angel Award for continued community service in Harlem and the Bronx.
-She was recently voted Dan’s Papers Best of the Best Writer for 2012 and 2013, as well as one of Dan’s Papers Best of the Best Personalities for 2012, 2013, 2014, and 2015.
+She was voted Dan’s Papers Best of the Best Writer for 2012 and 2013, as well as one of Dan’s Papers Best of the Best Personalities for 2012, 2013, 2014, and 2015.